 Want to Offer WIL?
 Speak To Practera

-Work Integrated Learning requires much more than simply providing students with a placement at a workplace.
-For WIL to be most effective for students, educators and employers, it needs to fulfill several criteria including flexibility, accessibility and intentional support.
-Research has indicated that quality WIL programs should be flexible enough to meet the quickly changing needs of contemporary workplaces and schedules.
+A Work Integrated Learning experience requires much more than simply providing students with a placement at a workplace.
+For WIL to be most effective for students, educators and employers, it needs to fulfil several criteria including flexibility, accessibility and intentional support.
+Research has indicated that a quality WIL experience should be flexible enough to meet the quickly changing needs of contemporary workplaces and schedules.
 They should ideally occur in both online and offline environments, allowing for both synchronous and asynchronous connection.

-WIL experiences should be accessible to all students, not just to those students who are either academically gifted or socially advantaged.
-In addition, WIL should be tailored to students’ goals and course requirements, providing a deeper, more meaningful experience
+A WIL experience should be accessible to all students, not just to those students who are either academically gifted or socially advantaged.
+In addition, WIL should be tailored to students’ goals and theory requirements, providing a deeper, more meaningful experience

-For education institutions such as universities, WIL needs to intentionally support learning outcomes,enhance their educational mission and increase their overall skills and employability.
+For education institutions such as universities, WIL needs to intentionally foster learning outcomes, enhance their educational mission and increase their overall capability and employability.
 It should develop and facilitate reciprocal partnerships with industry, for the benefit of all stakeholders.

 Quality WIL is powered by real, quality relationships between educational providers and industry.
 In order to maintain these relationships, WIL needs to be well-organised, supervised and resourced.

 Achieving impactful WIL programs might sound like a lot to achieve if you don’t have the right support in place.
-However,with Practera’s help, implementing a successful experiential learning program is much more simple to accomplish.
-Our world’s leading experiential learning platform and talented team allow educators to easily partner with industry and government to offer students high-quality Work Integrated Learning programs.
+However, with Practera’s help, implementing a successful experiential learning program is much more simple to accomplish.
+Our world’s leading experiential learning platform, managed services and talented team allow educators to easily partner with industry and government to offer students high-quality Work Integrated Learning programs.
+By connecting with our team, we can help find a program best suited to your needs and connect students with global organisations.
+Expect continuous support with a dedicated program manager and make the most out of Work Integrated Learning with our team and platform.